adelenelai/adelenelai.github.io/_posts/2023-10-14-remove-substr-iter.md

-# Removing Substructure Matches and Returning Fragments in RDKit
+# Removing Specific Substructure Matches and Returning Fragments in RDKit

 ## Some cheminformatics hacking inspired by a reader

-A reader of this blog contacted me regarding a previous [post](https://adelenel.ai/deleteonesubstructure) I wrote about how to remove substructure matches, one-by-one, from a molecule.
+A reader of this blog contacted me regarding a previous [post](https://adelenelai.github.io/2022/07/12/deleteonesubstructure.html) I wrote about how to remove substructure matches, one-by-one, from a molecule.

 Back then, 1+ year ago, I wanted to solve the following problem:
 > *given a molecule and a pattern that was present in that molecule at multiple sites (i.e., multiple matches of the same substructure), remove one match while leaving the other(s) intact, intended **for subsequent removal**.*